thevoidop/eternalBot/README.md

 - `/roastme:` Get a random roast.
 - `/rolldice:` Roll a die and get a random number between 1 and 6.
 - `/getweather:` Get the current weather for a specified city.
+- `/joke:` Get a random and unique joke.
 - `Options:`
     - `city` (required): Name of the city to fetch the weather for.
 - `/tictactoe:` Play Tic Tac Toe.